 Both versions of the program look different, so it is easy to see visually which you have.

 Microsoft OneNote 2016

 OneNote 2016 is the original desktop version of OneNote.
 It runs on Windows 10 and older operating systems, and can be used independently or as part of Microsoft Office 365 or Office 2019.
 You can download OneNote 2016 for free.

 Microsoft OneNote 2016 has a ribbon across the top of the window which looks very familiar to all Microsoft Office apps.
 The section tabs also appear across the top of the pages area.

 Microsoft OneNote for Windows 10

-OneNote for Windows 10 comes preinstalled with any Windows 10 computer or can be downloaded via the Microsoft Store.
+Microsoft OneNote for Windows 10 comes preinstalled with any Windows 10 computer.
+You can also download it via the Microsoft Store.